Skip to main content

 );

-After proving this to the dWallet Network, it will wrap the dWallet Capability object and share it.
-Only the module controlling this wrapping object will have the permission to use it for completing the signature.
-In order to do that, we'll have to prove to the dWallet Network that the module on the Sui network which controls the corresponding capability has approved the message we want to sign.
+Once proved to the dWallet Network, it will wrap the dWallet Capability object and share it.
+Only the module controlling this wrapping object will have permission to use it for completing the signature.
+To do this, you must prove to the dWallet Network that the module on the Sui Network, which controls the corresponding capability, has approved the message you want to sign.

-Assuming we have this module on the Sui Network, controlling our dWallet, we now want to sign a future transaction that will be executed later.
-We'll create a transaction and sign it on the user's side.
-Please follow the signing prerequisites here to create the keypair and client objects.
+Assuming you have this module on the Sui Network, controlling your dWallet, you can sign a future transaction to be executed later.
+First, follow the signing prerequisites here to create the keypair and client objects.

 const message = Uint8Array.from(tx);

-This way we have signed a future transaction.
-The dWallet Network will not sign it unless it gets a proof of approval triggered in the Sui Network.
-If you want to know how to emit this event follow the steps of the Sui Lightclient docs.
-Eventually, this will be the emitted event.
+This way, you have signed a future transaction.
+The dWallet Network will not sign it until it receives proof of approval from the Sui Network.
+To learn how to emit this event, refer to the Sui LightClient documentation.

 struct DWalletNetworkApproveRequest has copy, drop {